Pinnovate/BAC-website-proposition/README.md

 For nginx, we need [HttpRedis](http://wiki.nginx.org/HttpRedis) module, along with [set-misc-nginx-module](https://github.com/openresty/set-misc-nginx-module), the whole installation instruction can be found in the `install.sh` file.

 There's also a simple Python script for generating and Excel file with 1 750 000 random entries and load redis with these entries.

+## Disclaimer

+We're not going to publish any live demo, or any Android app code (We would like to, but sorry).
+We do not want any kind of spam, maluse, or mislead people by some search engine keywords when they search Google.

+This is much of a software architecture proposal than a live demo. source code doesn't really matter in this case (as it just a simple nginx config + a python script for loading Excel files encoded as json to Redis).